emilrezanina-s1/GoogleBenchmarkExamples/README.md

 ## Google/Benchmark

-Source code of the Google Benchmark frame can be found [here](https://github.com/google/benchmark#usage).
+The source code of the Google Benchmark framework can be found [here](https://github.com/google/benchmark#usage).

 For more information: